dustinfast/intuitive_agent/README.md

 ## The Agent

 The Agent was developed in Python (3.6).
-The 3rd party libraries KarooGP and PyTorch  were used for their genetic programming and machine learning capabilities, respectively.
+The 3rd party libraries KarooGP and PyTorch  were used for their genetic programming and machine learning functionalities, respectively.

 ### Usage